rongliangzi/CrowdCountingBaseline/README.md

 ## Baseline Network Architecture

 First 13 layers of VGG-16 without batch-norm followed by upsample and conv layers to get **the same size** density maps as input images.
-In the backend, SE blocks and Swish activation are adopted.
+In the backend, SE blocks is adopted.
+Swish activation replaces ReLU.
 Figure will be added soon.